DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/minWidth.md

 ---
 ---
 ##### shortDescription
-Specifies the minimum width the widget can reach while resizing.
+Specifies the minimum width the UI component can reach while resizing.

 ##### return: Number | String
 The minimum width.